NikolayGrachev/market/README.md

-# Market

-Стек
+# "Online Shop": multi-module Android application

 - [ ] Dagger 2
-- [ ] Multi api-impl modules
+- [ ] Multi api-impl Gradle modules
 - [ ] Clean Architecture
 - [ ] Jetpack Navigation with deep-links
 - [ ] MVVM for presentation layer
 - [ ] Work Manager and Kotlin Coroutines for async work

-Функционал приложения
+- [ ] Retrofit to get products list with API

-- [ ] Просмотр списка товаров
+- [ ] Room to store products and

+Functionality

-- [ ] Просмотр карточки товара
+- [ ] List of products
-- [ ] Создание нового товара
+- [ ] Details of the product
-- [ ] Кеширование товаров в базу данных Room
+- [ ] Add new product
-- [ ] Счетчик просмотров карточки товара
+- [ ] Add to cart

-Архитектура
+Architecture

-- [ ] Для разделения кода используются модули двух типов: module-api - для интерфейсов, module-impl - для реализаций
+- [ ] Two types of modules are used: module-api - for interfaces, module-impl - for implementations
-- [ ] Фичи внутри разбиваются на слои в соответствии с принципами Clean Architecture: data, domain, presentation
+- [ ] Features are divided into layers in accordance with the principles of Clean Architecture: data, domain, presentation
-- [ ] Для предоставления зависимостей используется Dagger 2
+- [ ] Dagger 2 used for dependencies injection
-- [ ] В слое presentation используется MVVM
+- [ ] MVVM pattern used for presentation layer
-- [ ] Deep links для навигации
+- [ ] Navigation with deep links

-Схема модулей
+Scheme of modules

 - [ ] App
 - [ ] Core